 Instead of uploading your audio to Apple, Spotify, Google, Amazon etc, you upload to one place and then tell all those services “this is where my podcast lives”.
 We call that place “a media host”.
-The service I tend to recommend new podcasters start with is called Captivate:
+I run a platform called Bramble which does just that:

 Some other things to check out:

 - Why does your podcast need a website?